 This table is called the reactivity series:

 The metals at the top are so reactive that they can even set on fire or explode when stored in water.
 They also tarnish (go dull) very quickly when exposed to air.

 The picture below shows the explosive reaction produced when potassium is placed in water:

-The picture below shows jewelry made from platiunum.
+The picture below shows jewellery made from platinum.

-The reactivity series may seem complicated, but there is an easy way to remember it, using this simple pneumonic (or you can make up your own!).
+The reactivity series may seem complicated, but there is an easy way to remember it, using this simple mnemonic (or you can make up your own!).

 Police Sergeant Charlie MACZITL Has Caught Me Stealing Gold Plates